Waldo Peirce: John Reed prank

 In 1910, Peirce enjoyed a bit of local notoriety when his prank on friend John Reed, the American communist who is buried in the Kremlin walls, became known and circulated.
-The duo had booked passage on a cattle freighter from Boston to England, however as the ship was leaving Boston Harbor, Peirce apparently decided that the accommodations were not to his taste.
+The duo had booked passage on a cattle freighter from Boston to England, but as the ship was leaving Boston Harbor, Peirce apparently decided that the accommodations were not to his taste.
 Without a word to anyone, he jumped off the back of the ship and swam several miles back to shore.
-Reed was then arrested by the ship's captain for the alleged involvement of his vanished traveling companion and thrown into the brig.
+Reed was then arrested by the ship's captain for his alleged involvement in the disappearance of his traveling companion and thrown into the brig.
 When the freighter eventually arrived in England, Peirce was at the dock waiting to greet his friend Reed.
 After his swim back to shore, or, by another account, being picked up by a lobster boat, he had then taken a faster ship to England.
-In later accounts, Peirce's John Reed story seemed to evolve and shift, to the extent its complete veracity may never be truly known.
+In later accounts, Peirce's John Reed story seemed to evolve and shift, to the extent its veracity may never be truly known.
 One further embellishment to the story is that Peirce had swum in a multi-mile swimming contest at Harvard a few days prior.

 Friendship with Ernest Hemingway

 Peirce was a longtime friend of Ernest Hemingway.
 After WWI had come to an end, Peirce befriended Hemingway in Europe and the two traveled together to various continental locations, in particular Spain.
-In 1937, a Peirce painted portrait of Hemingway appeared on the cover of the October 18th issue of Time magazine.
+In 1937, a painted portrait of Hemingway by Peirce appeared on the cover of the October 18th issue of Time magazine.
 Peirce was once called "the Ernest Hemingway of American painters."
 To that he replied, "They'll never call Ernest Hemingway the Waldo Peirce of American writers."
-His friendship with Hemingway only ended with Hemingway's premature death in 1961.
+His friendship with Hemingway ended only with Hemingway's death in 1961.